ssbc/ssb-validate2-rsjs-node/README.md

 The default values for the performance benchmarks (`test/perf.js`) are 100 messages from 1 author, for a total of 10 iterations.
 These value constants can be changed in `test/perf.js`.
 Performance benchmarks for the multi-author method default to 100 messages from 5 authors, for a total of 10 iterations (`test/multiAuthorPerf.js`).

+## Releasing new versions

+To release a new version, all that you need to do is update the version number in `package.json` and commit with a message that starts with the word "release", e.g. `release 1.1.0`.
+Then, CI (GitHub Actions) will detect that, and compile this library for many variations of operating system and Node.js versions and then publish those as prebuilds to NPM.
+This repository has an environment variable `NPM_TOKEN` set up so that GitHub Actions has publish permissions for this package.

 ## License

 AGPL 3.0.